![]() |

 Section 905.130 Human Waste Disposal

 a) General.
-Privies, portable toilets, recirculation toilets, incinerator toilets, and compost toilets are approved for private sewage disposal of human wastes.
-Other domestic wastes shall be disposed of in a conventional system (Section 905.30); however, the size of all components may be reduced 25 percent (except that septic tanks may not be smaller than 750 gallons).
+Privies, portable toilets, recirculation toilets, incinerator toilets and compost toilets are approved for private sewage disposal of human wastes.
+Other domestic wastes shall be disposed of in a conventional system (see Section 905.30); however, the size of all components, as designed in accordance with Appendix A, Illustration A, may be reduced 25 percent (except that septic tanks may not be smaller than 750 gallons).
 Note: Compost toilets may be used to dispose of other organic domestic wastes.

 b) Privy Construction.
-All privies shall be constructed and maintained in accordance with the following and Appendix A: Illustration T of this Part:
+All privies shall be constructed and maintained in accordance with the following and Appendix A, Illustration T:

 1) Pit Construction.
-The pit shall be constructed of materials and in such a manner as to be able to endure the anticipated load and use and to withstand the local environmental conditions without deteriorating.
-The pit shall be constructed such that there shall be access to the pit for pumping and cleaning purposes.
+The pit shall be constructed of materials and in a manner so as to be able to endure the anticipated load and use and to withstand the local environmental conditions without deteriorating.
+The pit shall be constructed so that there shall be access to the pit for pumping and cleaning.

 2) Pit Size.
 The pit shall have a minimum capacity of 50 cubic feet per seat.